openssl/tools/HOWTO-make-a-release.md

 *Do* send the commits to the reviewer and await their approval.

-Commit your changes, but *do not push* them to the otc repo at this stage.
-(the otc repo being `git@github.openssl.org:omc/data.git`)
+Commit your changes, but *do not push* them to the release data repo at this stage.  (the release data repo being `git@github.openssl.org:omc/data.git`)

 ## Update the website locally